FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

     ```
 - [ ] Add custom tests if necessary.

 ## Task 8.
-Tensor Algorithm for Solving the Reachability Problem with CFG Constraints
+Kronecker product based CFPQ algorithm

-Full points: 10
+> Max score: 10

 - [ ] Implement a **function**, based on the tensor algorithm, that solves the reachability problem between all pairs of vertices for a given graph and a given context-free grammar.
   - Use results from previous tasks for transforming the grammar into RSM.
 Explicitly describe **functions** for transforming CFG -> RSM and EBNF -> RSM.